Get exclusive member benefits & effect social change. Join Today

-The National Alliance on Mental Illness estimates that one in eight women will experience major depression in their life.
-If you're concerned about your mood, ask your doctor for this screening.
-Your doctor will ask a series of questions about symptoms, which might include:
+The National Alliance on Mental Illness estimates that 16 million American adults had at least one major depressive episode in the last year.
+They add that women are 70 percent more likely than men to experience depression.
+If you’re concerned about your mood, ask your doctor for this screening.
+Your doctor will ask questions about symptoms, such as:

-If you are at high risk of diabetes, you may need to be screened for prediabetes and diabetes starting in your 40s.
-If your blood pressure is over 135/80, your doctor may screen you for type 2 diabetes.
+If you are at high risk of diabetes, you may need to be screened for prediabetes and diabetes every three years starting in your 40s.
+If your blood pressure is over 135/80 or you have high cholesterol levels your doctor may screen you for type 2 diabetes.

 Written by: The Healthline Editorial Team